-Before placing your order, we’ve put together a quick and easy guide to getting that perfect fit for your shirt.
+Before placing an order on a new shirt we’ve put together a quick and easy guide to getting that perfect fit for your shirt.

 Let’s start from the top part of your shirt.
 To know if your collar fits nicely, button your shirt to the very top, then hold up two of your fingers (no, we’re not going to ask you to flash the peace sign).
 If you can fit your two fingers (preferably your index and middle fingers) nicely and comfortably between the collar and your neck, that means it’s the perfect fit.
 Anything looser or tighter than that means it’s a wrong fit.
 That’s your rule of thumb (well, more of rule of the index and the middle).